Třemošnice: Administrative division

+Etymology

+The name Třemošnice evolved from the word střemcha, i.e. 'bird cherry'.

 Geography

 Třemošnice is located about 17 km southwest of Chrudim and 22 km southwest of Pardubice.
-It lies on the border of the Iron Mountains and Central Elbe Table.
+It lies on the border between the Iron Mountains and Central Elbe Table.
 The highest point is the mountain Bučina at 606 m above sea level.

 History

 The first written mention of Třemošnice is from 1564.
 A fortress was built in 1610, which was rebuilt into a small castle in 1750.
 In 1816, an ironworks was established, which led to an increase in the population.
 In 1882, the railway was built.

 Demographics

+Transport

+Třemošnice is the starting point of the railway line to Čáslav.

 Sights

+Třemošnice is poor in monuments.
 The late Baroque Třemošnice Castle is privately owned and its interiors were converted into apartments.